hackerunion/root/home/guest/our_mission.md

 # What is Hacker Union?

-*Our goal is to help you plug into the tech community.*
+*Our goal is to help you get the most out of the tech community.*

-More specifically, we are an:
+---

+Hacker Union is an:

  - Awesome
  - Non-profit